GeorgeGorbanev/streamnx/README.md

         YoutubeAPIKey:              "[your youtube api key]",
         SpotifyClientID:            "[your spotify client id]",
         SpotifyClientSecret:        "[your spotify client secret]",
+        DeezerClientID:             "[your deezer client id]",
+        DeezerClientSecret:         "[your deezer client secret]",
     })
     if err != nil {
         // Handle error